lauracarpaciu/Brico_store/README.md

 After data set exploration I have to say that:

-- goods named "Fără marcă" are the most numberest;
+- goods called "Fără marcă" are the most numberest;

 - goods with "CA sub 10.000 lei" are the most present;